-Patients experiencing grade 2 stomatitis (painful erythema, edema or ulcers of the mouth or tongue, but able to eat) or greater should be instructed to stop taking XELODA immediately.
-Initiation of symptomatic treatment is recommended [see DOSAGE AND ADMINISTRATION].
+Patients experiencing grade 2 stomatitis (painful erythema, edema or ulcers of the mouth or tongue, but able to eat) or greater should be instructed to stop taking XELODA immediately and to call their physician.
+Initiation of symptomatic treatment is recommended.

 Fever and Neutropenia

-Patients who develop a fever of 100.5°F or greater or other evidence of potential infection should be instructed to call their physician.
+Patients who develop a fever of 100.5°F or greater or other evidence of potential infection should be instructed to call their physician immediately.

 Carcinogenesis, Mutagenesis, Impairment Of Fertility

 Adequate studies investigating the carcinogenic potential of XELODA have not been conducted.
 Capecitabine was not mutagenic in vitro to bacteria (Ames test) or mammalian cells (Chinese hamster V79/HPRT gene mutation assay).
 Capecitabine was clastogenic in vitro to human peripheral blood lymphocytes but not clastogenic in vivo to mouse bone marrow (micronucleus test).
 Fluorouracil causes mutations in bacteria and yeast.
 Fluorouracil also causes chromosomal abnormalities in the mouse micronucleus test in vivo.